cowprotocol/cowswap/src/cow-react/utils/amountFormat/README.md

 `<TokenAmount amount={amount} tokenSymbol={amount.currency} />` - looks like `400 DAI`
 `<TokenAmount amount={amount} />` - looks like `6 000.11`

+The component has `title` attribute and displays the full amount on hover.

 The `amount` property has type `FractionLike`.
 It includes `Fraction`, `Price` and `CurrencyAmount` from `@uniswap/sdk-core`

 An amount could be formatted using `formatTokenAmount(amount)` function.